What is Beer?

 By The Beer Community on Jul.
 30, 2019

 Beer.
-It’s your favourite alcoholic drink and you’re always willing to try new, local, craft brews, but how much do you actually know about beer?
-If someone who had no idea what beer is asked you about it, would you be able to answer all their questions?
+It’s your favourite alcoholic drink and you’re always willing to try new locally crafted brews.
+But how much do you actually know about beer?
+If you had to explain beer to a newbie, would you be able to answer all their questions?
 Continue reading to start working out your answers…

 What is beer?